Skip to content

 {prefix}{key}

 For example, with prefix: ingress:, a host routing cache key match.host:v2:example.com becomes ingress:match.host:v2:example.com.
-The v2 segment denotes the cached value shape; it may change in future releases.
+HTTP response cache keys look like ingress:httpcache:v1:<digest>.
+The v2 segment denotes the matcher cache value shape; it may change in future releases.

 What Gets Cached